What Is A Supporter Liaison Officer?

 The role of the SLO is to facilitate dialogue, not lead it.
 Our experience has seen SLOs work constructively with all supporter groups as well as individual fans across Europe; however, are not representatives of those supporters groups or supporters.
 They are appointed by the club and exist to improve dialogue and relationships around the club environment.
 Fans still need to be organised and come together to push for improvements in their own right.

-SD Europe facilitates the implementation of the supporter liaison officer (SLO) role on behalf of Uefa and is available to provide additional supports where needed.
+SD Europe facilitates the implementation of the supporter liaison officer (SLO) role on behalf of UEFA and is available to provide additional support where needed.
 You can read more about our work here: Implementing the SLO.
-Get in touch directly by emailing: email@example.com.
+Get in touch here.